-To help close the gender gap in exercise science and sports medicine research,37 a homogenous sample of 13 healthy females participated in this study.
-Subjects (age = 28.9 ± 5.1 y; height = 164.3 ± 6.3 cm; body mass = 58.2 ± 6.4 kg) had 7.0 ± 5.8 years of resistance training experience and had a 10-repetition maximum (10RM) of 87.4 ± 19.3 kg in the barbell hip thrust.
-Inclusion criteria required subjects to be between 20 and 40 years of age, have at least 3 years of consistent resistance training experience training at least 3 times per week, and be familiar with performance of the hip thrust exercise.
+In order to help close the gender gap in exercise science and sports medicine research,37 a homogenous sample of thirteen healthy women participated in this study.
+Subjects (age = 28.9 ± 5.1 years; height = 164.3 ± 6.3 cm; body mass = 58.2 ± 6.4 kg) had 7.0 ± 5.8 years of resistance training experience and had a 10RM of 87.4 ± 19.3 kg in the barbell hip thrust.
+Inclusion criteria required subjects to be between 20 to 40 years of age, have at least 3 years of consistent resistance training experience training at least three times per week, and be familiar with performance of the hip thrust exercise.
 All subjects were healthy and denied the existence of any current musculoskeletal or neuromuscular injuries, pain, or illnesses.
-Subjects filled out an informed consent form and the Physical Activity Readiness Questionnaire (PAR-Q).
+Subjects filled out an Informed Consent and Physical Activity Readiness Questionnaire (PAR-Q).
 Any subject that answered "Yes" to any of the questions on the PAR-Q was excluded from the study.
-Subjects were advised to refrain from training their lower body for 72 hours before testing.
+Subjects were advised to refrain from training their lower body for 72 hours prior to testing.
 To ensure acceptable performance in the barbell hip thrust, subjects performed each movement using only a barbell while the lead researcher evaluated technique.
 If a subject reported pain, discomfort, or failed to perform the movement correctly, she was excluded from participation.
-If, for any reason, a subject could not complete a trial, her data were discarded.
+If, for any reason, a subject could not complete a trial, her data was discarded.
 The study was approved by the Auckland University of Technology Ethics Committee.

 Subjects first performed a 10-minute general warm-up consisting of various dynamic stretches for the lower body musculature.
-Afterward, 3 progressively heavier specific warm-up sets were performed for the hip thrust exercise.
-Next, subjects' 10RM in barbell, band, and American hip thrusts were calculated using the methods described by Baechle and Earle,38 by performing as many repetitions with what each subject perceived to be a moderately heavy load.
+Afterwards, 3 progressively heavier specific warm-up sets were performed for the hip thrust exercise.
+Next, subjects' 10 repetition maximum (10RM) in barbell, band, and American hip thrusts were calculated using the methods described by Baechle and colleagues38, by performing as many repetitions with what each subject perceived to be a moderately heavy load.
 Order of the testing was randomized.

 Subjects were asked to wear appropriate clothing for access to the EMG electrode placement sites.
 Before placing the electrodes on the skin, excess hair was removed with a razor, and skin was cleaned and abraded using an alcohol swab.
-After preparation, self-adhesive disposable silver/silver chloride pregelled dual-snap surface bipolar electrodes (Noraxon Product #272, Noraxon USA Inc., Scottsdale, AZ) with a diameter of 1 cm and an interelectrode distance of 2 cm were attached in parallel to the fibers of the right upper gluteus maximus, lower gluteus maximus, biceps femoris, and vastus lateralis in concordance with the recommendations of Hermens and colleagues39 and Lyons and colleagues.35 After the electrodes were secured, a quality check was performed to ensure EMG signal validity.
+After preparation, self-adhesive disposable silver/silver chloride pre-gelled dual snap surface bipolar electrodes (Noraxon Product #272, Noraxon USA Inc., Scottsdale, AZ) with a diameter of 1 centimeter (cm) and an inter-electrode distance of 2 cm were attached in parallel to the fibers of the right upper gluteus maximus, lower gluteus maximus, biceps femoris, and vastus lateralis in concordance with the recommendations of Hermens and colleagues39 and Lyons and colleagues35.
+After the electrodes were secured, a quality check was performed to ensure EMG signal validity.